Ibn-mohey/Practice-SQL/Learn SQL Basics for Data Science Specialization/2-Data Wrangling, Analysis and AB Testing with SQL/notes.md

-#there is deffrence between count and count distict
+### there is the deference between count and count distinct
 ```sql
 SELECT
   COUNT(event_id) AS events